 Endogenic Forces

-- Endogenic forces are those internal forces which derive their strength from the earth’s interior and play a crucial role in shaping the earth crust.
+- Endogenic forces are those internal forces that derive their strength from the earth’s interior and play a crucial role in shaping the earth’s crust.

 The energy emanating from within the earth is the main force behind endogenic geomorphic processes.
 This energy is mostly generated by radioactivity, rotational and tidal friction and primordial heat from the origin of the earth.